kcarnold/cs344/content/units/04models/_index.md

 - Describe the basic structure of a machine learning model.
 - Describe the overall approach of Stochastic Gradient Descent: how does it use information from a batch of data to improve its performance on that and other data?
-- Describe the parameters and operation of a linear layer.
+- Describe the parameters of a linear layer and how they are used to compute its output.
 - Identify the following loss functions: Mean Squared Error and Mean Absolute Difference.
 - Trace the execution of a basic image classifier model using a fully-connected network.
 - Apply automatic differentiation (as implemented in PyTorch) to compute the gradients of programs